bitnami/containers/TESTING.md

 }
 ```

-This guide will focus in the `verify` phase section, of which there are some things to remark:
+This guide will focus on the `verify` phase section, of which there are some things to remark on:

 * For the testing of containers, VIB will take the built container in the previous `package` phase and include it in a basic Helm chart template composed of a deployment and service template.
-Be aware VIB will only be taking into account the docker image `ENTRYPOINT/CMD` command of the image.
-Consecuently, this both simplifies and limits the configuration of the template chart and container image tested underneath.
+Beware VIB will only be taking into account the docker image `ENTRYPOINT/CMD` command of the image.
+Consequently, this both simplifies and limits the configurability of the template chart and container image tested underneath.

 * A container's testing phase will usually include a single `goss` testing action, followed by additional security-related actions.

 ### vib-verify.json vs vib-publish.json

-Going back to what we explained in the introduction, there are two different events that will trigger the test's execution.
-The following two files are associated to those two events respectively:
+Going back to what we explained in the introduction, two different events will trigger the test's execution.
+The following two files are associated with those events respectively:

 - The `vib-verify.json` pipeline definition file will be used to verify the changes proposed in a PR.
 - The `vib-publish.json` file will instead define the pipeline launched when the proposed changes are merged to `main`.

 Both files define what VIB should do when they are triggered and thus tweaking the files allows to define different action policies depending on the event that was fired.
 Nevertheless, it was decided that the verification process should be identical in both cases.
 Therefore, the `verify` section in `vib-verify.json` and `vib-verify.json` files must coincide.

 > NOTE: Some containers with per-branch ARM support use separate `vib-publish.json` pipelines for the said branches.
-Remember to also include the testing-related changes on those pipelines.
+Remember to replicate any other changes on those pipelines.

 ## Testing strategy